microvm/microvm-refimpl2/README.md

 To download all dependencies from the Maven central repository, invoke `sbt update`.

-To compile, invoke `sbt compile` or do this in your favourite IDE.
-This will also generate the Mu IR parser from the Antlr grammar.
+To generate the Mu IR parser from the Antlr grammar, invoke `sbt genSrc`.
 The generated sources will be in the `target/scala-2.11/src_managed` directory.

 To generate an Eclipse project, install the [sbt-eclipse plugin](https://github.com/typesafehub/sbteclipse) and invoke `sbt eclipse`.
-By default, it should automatically put the managed source directory to the source paths, too.
+Make sure you generate the parser before creating the Eclipse project, so that the generated sources will be on the Eclipse build path.

+To compile, invoke `sbt compile`.
+This will also generate the Mu IR parser using Antlr.

 IntelliJ IDEA has plugins for Scala and SBT.
 Make sure you don't commit `.idea` or generated project files into the repository.